Endowment 150 FAQ

 How long will it take to process my Endowment 150 application?

-This depends on the number of applications that we are receiving.
-In general, we aim for a one month turnaround.
-For example, this means that if we received your application on the 15th of September, we would like to have your cheque mailed by October 15th.
+This depends on the number of applications that we are receiving, but currently the wait time is about 8 weeks.
+For example, this means that if we received your application on the 15th of September, we would like to have your cheque mailed around November 15th.
 If there are delays, a notification will be posted on our website.
 You can check back here to see if your application might be impacted.

 Is there a deadline for submitting my Endowment 150 application?